google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/control-crawling-and-indexing.markdown

 {% include modules/remember.liquid title="Note" list=page.notes.searchable %}

 ### Restricted access from authorized people
 Confidential pages you want only those who have right permissions can access.
-In this case, even if someone finds the URL, the server refuses to present a result without a proper credential.
+In this case, even if someone finds the URL, the server refuses to present the result without a proper credential.
 For example:

 * Privately shared content on a social network
 * Enterprise expense system